pivotal/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md

 * `config.yaml` file that contains the information about the group name, and the description of the Supplychain group.
 * `supplychains`, `components`, `pipelines` and `tasks` directories which will be auto populated by the authoring wizard later in this tutorial.
-* `Makefile` which has the targets to install/uninstall the SupplyChain and related dependencies on any Build/Full profile clusters.
+* `Makefile` which has the targets to install or uninstall the SupplyChain and related dependencies on any Build/Full profile clusters.
 * `README.md` file which has instructions on how to use the targets in the `Makefile`.

 The `tanzu supplychain init` command takes two optional flags: